 The term ‘lengthsman’ comes from medieval times when lengthsmen would be paid to walk the length of the parish and repair any roads and unblock ditches.
 There are currently 110 Fix the Fells volunteer lengthsmen, coming from Cumbria and beyond.
 Some are retired and others work full time but they all have one thing in common – they love the fells!

 A key part of the role of the volunteer lengthsmen is to walk upland paths on path maintenance days, more prosaically known as ‘drain runs’.
 This is where drains are cleared of stones and excess vegetation to keep the water off the paths and areas of stone-pitching are swept to remove loose stones and soil to keep it more tempting to walk on.
 Drain runs can be done in small or large groups or even solo.
 They are essential to help keep our paths working as they should and to prevent them deteriorating to the point where they need more substantial repairs

 Volunteers get involved in “work parties” which can include building drains, constructing handmade paths and removing pigeon holes (the first signs of a developing erosion problem).
 Much of this work is supervised by our rangers but unsupervised work parties also take place owing to the high level of skills developed.
 You can read more about path repair techniques here.

-In 2019 the Fix the Fells volunteer lengthsmen broke all records and gifted over 2,500 days on the mountain paths.
-They completed 685 path maintenance days in all weathers – a truly phenomenal year of work.
+In 2022 the Fix the Fells volunteer lengthsmen gifted over 2,500 days on the mountain paths.
+They completed hundreds of path maintenance days in all weathers – a truly phenomenal year of work.
 We could not undertake the volume of Fix the Fells work without them and their enthusiasm makes the programme what it is.

 Training for volunteers includes learning the practical skills of path maintenance and repair, navigation skills, first aid and manual handling.
 There are also opportunities to learn additional skills such as hedge laying and dry-stone walling, especially in winter when the high fell paths can become difficult to effectively work on.
 In return for this training, we ask all volunteers to commit to a minimum of 12 days every year.